-The key to this recipe is scraping the blended watermelon juice mixture with a fork while it is at different stages of the freezing so that the ice crystal stay big and rough.
-If you let it just sit in the freezer it turns into one giant watermelon ice cube, but by scraping it a few times as it starts to freeze you separate the ice crystals and they remain that way as it continues to freeze.
-It takes about 5 minutes to get the watermelon juice mixture ready, you toss it in the freezer and then you scrape it after an hour and then again 2 more hours later.
-Easy!
-You just have to set a timer if you are prone to forgetting projects you just hid in the freezer.
-Enjoy!
+The key to this recipe is scraping the blended watermelon juice mixture with a fork while it is at different stages of the freezing so that the ice crystals stay big and rough.
+If you let it just sit in the freezer for hours on end, it turns into one giant watermelon ice cube, but by scraping it a few times as it starts to freeze, you separate the ice crystals so they remain that way as it continues to freeze.

 - 4 cups cubed watermelon, seedless or seeds removed